getbubblenow/bubble-docs/what_is_bubble.md

 Bubble implements a pattern known as a "man-in-the-middle attack".
 In common parlance, this type of attack is associated with nefarious actors who want to spy on your encrypted network traffic or trick you into thinking you are on a legitimate website (for example your bank) when in fact you are sending all of your traffic to them.
 With Bubble, we turn this on its head.
 You are "attacking" yourself, with the end goal of improving your Internet experience.
 This allows for many exciting possibilities:

 ### Block Advertising
 Your Bubble can strip out ads so that your browser doesn't have to.
 You'll use less data on your data plan, and your pages will load faster.
 Also, traditional ad blockers only work in web browsers, so they can't block ads shown in native mobile applications.
-Bubble will block all ads, no matter who made the request.
+Bubble can block all ads, even within native mobile apps and other unconventional, non-browser environments.

 ### Block Malware and Scams
 Let's say you accidentally click on a link that looks legitimate, but is actually from a scammer.
 Without Bubble, you see a web page that looks legitimate (for example your online banking site), but is actually run by the scammer.
 You might not notice any differences, but your Bubble will.
 With Bubble, instead of taking you to the scammer's website, you'll see a "Scam Detected" web page and your Bubble won't even load the scammer's web site.